 To switch to the new operator, we can activate it just like any of the standard operators by providing its ID to the OperatorManager.
 Let's modify the conditional code at the end of customOperatorSelect.onclick() (in Menu.js) so it supports the select operator:

 Now you should be able to switch to your new operator via the menu and see the default highlighting in action.

-Operators are a convenient programming paradigm for code in your application related to user interactions with the 3D window, but keep in mind that you can make calls to the HOOPS Web Viewer API from anywhere in your application, and write your own operator-like functionality outside of the "official" operator framework.
+Operators are a convenient programming paradigm for code in your application related to user interactions with the 3D window, but keep in mind that you can make calls to the HOOPS Web Viewer API from anywhere in your application and write your own operator-like functionality outside of the operator framework discussed here.
 The OperatorManager just exists to make your life easier – it is not required.